antodavispullan/cvapp/README.md

     [To verify composer is successfully working]
     [shows Composer logo and version and certain commands]
     iv. cd /var/www$ composer.phar

+    [To put this folder on the PATH environment variable type]
+    5.export PATH="$PATH:~/.composer/vendor/bin"

 2. Installing Laravel 5.0